Delivery/During Your Stay Information

 What to Expect During and Immediately After Delivery?

-Following delivery, you will remain in Labor &Delivery suite for a 2-hour recovery and then moved to our Postpartum rooms.
+Following delivery, you will remain in Labor & Delivery suite for a 2-hour recovery and then moved to our postpartum rooms.
 As the first designated baby-friendly hospital in the state of Alabama, we encourage newborn babies (if he/she is stable) to room in with the mother 24 hours a day to allow for bonding and allows the staff to educate mom on infant daily care.

-We encourage skin to skin contact on all deliveries (baby naked, not wrapped in a blanket) immediately after birth, as well as later as long as mother & baby are both stable, although the mother may refuse.
-Fathers and significant others are allowed to do skin to skin contact in the event the mother is unstable.
-With family-centered cesareans, we also allow skin to skin contact and recently installed clear drapes so that mother can view delivery of baby via cesarean at the mother’s request.
-Why skin to skin contact?
-Promoting immediate skin to skin contact following delivery helps with bonding, the baby’s temperature, heart and breathing rates are more stable and more normal, and the baby’s blood sugar is more elevated.
+While mother’s do have right of refusal, we encourage skin to skin contact on all deliveries (baby naked, not wrapped in a blanket) immediately after birth, and later on, as long as mother & baby are both stable.
+Fathers and significant others are also allowed to do skin to skin contact, even in the event the mother is unstable.
+RMC’s updated cesareans suites recently had clear drapes installed so that mother can view delivery of baby via cesarean (at the mother’s request)- we also allow skin to skin contact and in the recovery stage of cesarean.

 Post-Partum Rooming In

-Nap time 1-4pm daily is a special quiet time to allow mothers and infants to rest during the day.
+“Nap Time” is 1pm-4pm daily & is a special quiet time to allow mothers and infants to rest during the day.

 Golden Hour: The golden hour will be in place after birth so that you and your baby can enjoy your first hour together uninterrupted.